-Our consultancy and training is a valuable investment for our customers.
-These are a few reasons why;
+Our consultancy and training is a great investment.
+Here's why;

 Social media transparency